 The pair then won the British Championships together in their first race and Commonwealth gold in their second.
 Not a bad start for a new pairing.

 Athletes in this event will call upon every ounce of power, strength and determination as they compete over the three disciplines of swimming, cycling and running that make up triathlon.

-Team England topped the medal table with Jess Learmonth picking up silver in the women's triathlon and the mixed team also winning silver.
+Team England topped the medal table on the Gold Coast with Jess Learmonth picking up silver in the women's triathlon and the mixed team also winning silver.

 At Glasgow 2014, Team England won in the men’s, women’s and mixed relay triathlon.

-The paratriathlon will also be included in this event, where competitors will put themselves against the clock in this iconic endurance event.
-The team in Birmingham 2022 will following some of the most successful athletes to date in the form of the Brownlee brothers and other world class triathletes.
+The para triathlon will also be included in this event, where competitors will put themselves against the clock in this iconic endurance event.
+The team in Birmingham 2022 will follow some of the most successful athletes to date in the form of the Brownlee brothers and other world class triathletes.

 Jade Jones competes for gold through the twists and turns and soaks it all in enjoying her crowning in the moment, in the sunshine.
 The second gold won for Team England, with a personal record of 1:11:07, a phenomenal result, and as the current European champion.

-In Birmingham 2022, the triathlon events will be contested at Sutton Park.
+In Birmingham 2022, the triathlon events were contested at Sutton Park.

 Jonny is Head Coach for the Paratriathlon Programme at British Triathlon, Paratriathlon Team leader for the Paralympic Games, Triathlon Team Leader CGE

 Founder of the Paratriathlon Performance programme in 2009 and Head Coach since 2013, having sat on our WCPP Senior leadership team throughout that time.
 He has been the team leader for paratriathlon since 2013, leading the British team through their debut Paralympic games in Rio 2016.
 Jonny is a graduate of various UK sport courses, including being an accredited mentor for the UK Sport system and currently sits on the advisory panel to the people development team at UK sport.